Brooks County

 District-Level NCES Analysis

-Brooks County operates 6 public schools serving 2,141 students, placing it among the smaller districts in Georgia.
-The school portfolio breaks down into 2 elementary, 2 other, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 2,179 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Brooks County County.
+Brooks County operates 6 public schools serving 2,141 students, placing it among the smallest districts in Georgia.
+The school portfolio breaks down into 2 elementary, 2 combined, 1 high, 1 middle schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Brooks County.

-Academic infrastructure includes 1 of 6 schools offering Advanced Placement (10 AP courses district-wide), a 506.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 51.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 6 schools offering Advanced Placement (10 AP courses district-wide), a 506.3:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 41.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 51.4% African American, 32.1% White, 12.2% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is North Brooks Elementary School, with a diversity index of 64.6/100.

 Quitman Elementary School accounts for 27.4% of all Brooks County student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Brooks County-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Brooks County-wide averages can mask substantial variation outside the dominant entity.
 Grade band: elementary.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data